 - wearing well-fitting shoes that support the ankle

-- looking after your feet by trimming your toenails regularly and visiting GP or chiropodist about any foot issues
+- looking after your feet by trimming your toenails regularly.
+Visit your GP or chiropodist about any foot issues

 - wiping up spillages straight away